Nanook of the North: Filming

 Using a Bell & Howell camera, a portable developing and printing machine, and some lighting equipment, Flaherty spent 1914 and 1915 shooting hours of film of Inuit life.
 By 1916, Flaherty had enough footage to begin evaluating screenings and was met with wide enthusiasm.
 However, in 1916, Flaherty dropped a cigarette onto the original camera negative (which was highly flammable nitrate stock) and lost 30,000 feet of film.
-With his first attempt ruined, Flaherty decided to not only return for new footage, but also to refocus the film on one Inuit family as he felt his earlier footage was too much like a travelogue.
-Spending four years raising money, Flaherty was eventually funded by French fur company Revillon Frères and returned to the North and shot from August 1920 to August 1921.
+With his first attempt ruined, Flaherty decided to return to film new footage and refocus the film on one Inuit family, as he felt his earlier footage was too much like a travelogue.
+Spending four years raising money, Flaherty was eventually funded by French fur company Revillon Frères.
+Flaherty then returned to the north, where he shot the film from August 1920 to August 1921.
 As a main character, Flaherty chose the celebrated hunter of the Itivimuit tribe, Allakariallak.
-The full collaboration of the Inuit was key to Flaherty's success as the Inuit were his film crew and many of them knew his camera better than he did.
+The full collaboration of the Inuit was key to Flaherty's success, as the Inuit were his film crew and many of them knew his camera better than he did.